 | Shading (tree, chimney, vent) | 0-15% loss | 0% | 30%+ |

-| System downtime / availability | 0.5–2% loss | 0.3% | 4% |
+| Device downtime / Availability | 0.5-2% loss | 0.3% | 4% |

-Orientation: Which Direction Your Panels Face
+Orientation: Which path Your Panels Face

-| Panel Orientation | Annual Yield vs. True South |
+| Panel Orientation | Annual Yield vs. actual South |

 |---|---|

-| True South (180°) | 100% — baseline |
+| true South (180°) | 100% — baseline |

 | Southeast (135°) or Southwest (225°) | 95–97% |